Categories: Treating Well Water

 Service Flow Rate and Filter Sizing

-Filter bed depth is typically 2 to 3 feet or no more than approximately 1 meter deep over a gravel under bed.
+Filter bed depth is typically 2 to 3 feet or no more than approximately 1 meter deep over a gravel underbed.

-The filter surface area is the square footage or square meter of the filter tank.
+The filter surface area is the filter tank's square footage or square meter.
 For example, a 4’ diameter filter tank would have a filter surface area of 12.5 Ft2.
 Multiply the radius by itself to square the number (2 x 2 = 4).
 Multiply the result by pi (3.14159): 4 x 3.14159 = 12.56 square feet, or 1.16 square meters.

 A conservative service flow rate for many filter media is 3 to 5 gallons per minute per square foot of surface area.
-A maximum flow rate of 15 to 20 gallons per square foot of surface area is possible depending on the type of filter media, water chemistry, and temperature.
+A maximum flow rate of 15 to 20 gallons per square foot of surface area is possible, depending on the type of filter media, water chemistry, and temperature.

-Factors affecting the Service Flow Rate include the levels of contaminants (iron, manganese, hydrogen sulfide etc.) present, water chemistry (such as pH and ORP), and water temperature.
+Factors affecting the Service Flow Rate include the levels of contaminants (iron, manganese, hydrogen sulfide, etc.) present, water chemistry (such as pH and ORP), and water temperature.

 Backwash Flow Rate Critical